The 10 Best Russian Textbooks for Self-studying Beginners

 “Russian Full Circle” is divided into lessons that follow a layered approach.
 Each lesson introduces new vocabulary and grammar, teaches culture, gives you some conversation practice and caps off with some exercises.
 This type of learning can be really effective because it pushes your limits but doesn’t give you too much of any type of information at once.

 The thing is, a lot of time and resources go into crafting academic materials, so they can be really great for your studies even if you’re not the type of person who’d benefit from a college course.
 The main problem with college textbooks is trying not to spend $300 on one.
 “Russian Full Circle,” however, is more affordable than many college textbooks you’ll find widely available online (especially considering that it’s relatively recent and from a well-known university).

 Ultimately, the best Russian textbooks can make learning easier.

-So don’t just consider what you what to learn, but what book will inspire you to learn every day.
+So don’t just consider what you want to learn, but what book will inspire you to learn every day.

 Once the habit is yours, the language will follow.